Bumps and redness on the face, how to get rid of them?

 Acne rosacea

-Rosacea is a chronic skin condition characterized by persistent redness, small inflammatory bumps, and hypersensitive capillaries.
-Sun exposure, temperature fluctuations, alcohol, and spices can exacerbate it.
+Rosacea acne is a chronic skin condition characterized by persistent redness, small inflammatory pimples, and capillary hypersensitivity.
+Exposure to sunlight, temperature changes, alcohol, and spices can worsen it.

 Rosacea of the cheeks